TeaFaris/annoying-cube/README.md

 # FOR DEVELOPERS:
 Sorry about the shitty code(
+## How does it work?
+(For Advanced):
+In short, the program reads the configuration file, applies the settings, extracts sounds from the .jar file to a specified location and plays these sounds with an infinite loop at random time intervals.
+### Not in a nutshell:
+Read the number of sounds in the .jar file and create empty files of these sounds, create an array String with the names of these sounds.
+Then a configuration file and a log file are created (the log file was needed for debugging).
+These files are copied to the specified path and hidden for further reading.
+Then the sounds are extracted.
+In the autoload it is put by creating a batch file, running .jar file, after which for the batch file creates a shortcut (shortcut created using vb script) and moved to the folder autoload.
+And then it goes into a passive state of infinite loop playing random sounds from the list.

+If you want to know all the details of how my program works, the source code is open to everyone.
+There are a lot of comments on how exactly all the work is done in detail.
 # WARNING:
 This program was created for entertainment purposes only, do not use it for evil purposes.
 Have fun.